duarterafael/CSV2BIBTEX/README.md

-# CSV2BIBTEX
+# CSV2RIS
-Convert the spring search results (csv file) from some Digital Library to bibtex file
+Convert the spring search results (csv file) from some Digital Library to RIS file